kubeedge/ianvs/docs/proposals/algorithms/lifelong-learning/Unknown Task Recognition Algorithm Reproduction based on Lifelong Learning of Sedna.md

-# Unknown Task Recognition Algorithm Reproduction based on Lifelong Learning of Sedna
+# Unknown Task Recognition Algorithm Reproduction based on Lifelong Learning of Ianvs
 Traditional machine learning performs test-set inference by training known samples to which its knowledge is limited.
 The model which is trained by traditional machine learning cannot be effectively recognized the unknown samples from new classes and they will be processed as known samples.
 Therefore, the recognition and processing of unknown samples or unknown tasks will become the main research direction of artificial intelligence in the future.
 This project aims to reproduce the CVPR2021 paper "Learning placeholders for open-set recognition" in the Semantic Segmentation dataset.
 This paper proposes placeholders that imitate the emergence of new classes, thus helping to transform closed-set training into open-set training.

 ## Goals
-1. The reproduction should be completed based on the Cityscapes Semantic Segmentation dataset.
+1. The reproduction should be completed based on the Cityscapes Semantic Segmentation dataset and the Synthia dataset.
-2. The reproduced code is successfully merged into the lifelong learning module of Sedna.
+2. The reproduced code is successfully merged into the lifelong learning module of Ianvs.
 3. The recognition accuracy (e.g. f1_score) of unknown classes is greater than 0.9.

 ## Proposal
-The goal of this Sedna-based lifelong learning recurrence unknown task identification algorithm project is to identify unknown samples and known samples in the inference dataset and categorize them for subsequent task assignment in the lifelong learning system created by Sedna, after the initial training phase of task definition and model training.
+The goal of this Ianvs-based lifelong learning recurrence unknown task identification algorithm project is to identify unknown samples and known samples in the inference dataset and categorize them for subsequent task assignment in the lifelong learning system created by Ianvs, after the initial training phase of task definition and model training.

 This project needs to complete the task definition part and the unknown task identification part.